 In about half of all couples affected, their fertility problems are with the male partner.
 Either no sperm are produced, or those that are produced are not capable of fertilising an egg.
 There is currently a shortage of anonymous donors so those requiring donated sperm face a disappointing wait for treatment.

 A sperm donor is a motivated, healthy man wishing to help others towards their dream of having a child.
-Sperm donors are required to be between the age of 18 to 41.
+Sperm donors are required to be between the age of 18 to 40 (up to 41st birthday).

 The most common reasons for the need of help from a sperm donor are: